Vasall/vasall/README.md

 # vasall-client
-A multiplayer-RTS-game.
+A coop-hunting-game similar to Monster Hunter.
 Still in developement.